-One of the principal objectives of the Crisis Observatory is the promotion of new research about the crisis and the wide dissemination of its results.
-This dissemination takes place through the Observatory’s website, but also through public events, seminars and other activities.
-In this context, one of the priorities of the Crisis Observatory is the participation in research and educational programs.
+One of the principal objectives of the Crisis Observatory was the promotion of new research about the crisis and the wide dissemination of its results.
+This dissemination took place through the Observatory’s website, but also through public events, seminars, and other activities.
+In this context, one of the priorities of the Crisis Observatory was the participation in research and educational programs.

-During the period March 1st 2016 to December 31st 2016, the Crisis Observatory carried out, a research project entitled “The Political Economy of Reforms in Greece” .
+During the period March 1st to December 31st 2016, the Crisis Observatory carried out a research project entitled “The Political Economy of Reforms in Greece.”
 The project was assigned to the Crisis Observatory by the Bank of Greece in order to examine the implementation of structural reforms in the first two economic adjustment programmes (2010-2014).

-The Crisis Observatory also successfully participated in the research programme “Fragmentation and Exclusion: Understanding and Overcoming the Multiple Impacts of the Crisis” (FRAGMEX), which took place in 2013-15and focused on the study of fragmentation and exclusion phenomena in the European societies as a result of the economic crisis.
+The Crisis Observatory also participated in the research programme “Fragmentation and Exclusion: Understanding and Overcoming the Multiple Impacts of the Crisis” (FRAGMEX), which took place in 2013-15 and focused on the study of fragmentation and exclusion phenomena in the European societies as a result of the economic crisis.

 The Crisis Observatory was also awarded the research programme “Impacts of the crisis on access to healthcare services: Country reports on Greece, Hungary, Ireland, Latvia and Luxembourg” following a competitive call for tenders by the European Foundation for the Improvement of Living and Working Conditions (Eurofound).
 The main objective of the program was to record and study the effects of the crisis on citizens’ access to health services and to highlight best practices and initiatives for the improvement of health services’ units during the period of the economic crisis in Greece.